Weighted Average Cost of Capital (WACC)

 The Weighted Average Cost of Capital, commonly known as WACC, is a pivotal concept in the world of finance.
 At its core, WACC represents the average rate of return a company needs to earn to satisfy all its investors, including debt holders and equity shareholders.
 Think of it as the minimum return a company must achieve on its existing asset base to keep its creditors, owners, and other capital providers happy.
 This figure is expressed as a percentage and serves as a crucial benchmark for evaluating the financial viability of new projects and investments.
 For those new to finance, WACC might initially seem like a complex calculation, but it's a fundamental tool for anyone looking to understand how companies make financial decisions and assess their overall financial health.

-Path to Weighted Average Cost of Capital (WACC)
+Find a path to becoming a Weighted Average Cost of Capital (WACC).
+Learn more at:

 Reading list